hashicorp/consul/README.md

 are able to do what you want with your DNS data by utilizing plugins.
 If some functionality is not provided out of the box you can add it by [writing a plugin](https://coredns.io/explugins).

-CoreDNS can listen for DNS request coming in over UDP/TCP (go'old DNS), TLS ([RFC 7858](https://tools.ietf.org/html/rfc7858)) and [gRPC](https://grpc.io) (not a standard).
+CoreDNS can listen for DNS requests coming in over UDP/TCP (go'old DNS), TLS ([RFC 7858](https://tools.ietf.org/html/rfc7858)) and [gRPC](https://grpc.io) (not a standard).

 Currently CoreDNS is able to: